Is the Makala MK-S, a relatively inexpensive ukulele any good?

 We highlight some of the other differences as we discuss highlight each component of the ukulele

-With a body and neck made out of mahogany, a fingerboard made out of laurel, and with a smooth satin finish, the MK-S has a fantastic sound with a vintage look, making it very attractive to the eye.
+With a body and neck made out of mahogany, a fingerboard made out of laurel, and a smooth satin finish, the MK-S has a fantastic sound with a vintage look, making it very attractive to the eye.
 The main difference in regards to older models is that those were made out of agathis wood, which is a cheaper wood.
 It can still sound fairly well, but it definitely does not beat mahogany.

 Nut, Saddle, And Tuners